tpm2-software/tpm2-tools/man/tpm2_load.1.md

     See section "Context Object Format".

   * **-P**, **--auth-parent**=_KEY\_AUTH_:
-    Optional authorization value to use the parent object specified by **-H**.
+    Optional authorization value to use the parent object specified by **-C**.
     Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".